 - A scan on the user code.

 Static Analysis Steps

-Now that we’ve covered the perquisites and assumptions, let’s understand the challenge itself by looking at the following example, written in Python.
+Now that we’ve covered the prerequisites and assumptions, let’s understand the challenge itself by looking at the following example, written in Python.

 Here’s a simple code, importing an open source library and calling a method in it.
 This method in turn calls a vulnerable method.